Product TypeFirst Focal Plane (1)

 The second number merely indicates the diameter of the objective lens.
 If you’d like a wider range of view, opt for something that is slightly bigger.
 Keep in mind that the bigger rifle scopes can be unwieldy or tougher to keep out of harms way, but they also provide advantages when scanning the terrain.

 Combined with an ability to pull light through the lens, the best rifle scopes ensure that you can quickly find your target and put it down.
 Instead of struggling with your stock iron sights this hunting season, peruse our selection for a new rifle scope now.

-- Optics & Electronics > Scopes > Rifle Scopes
+- Optics & Accessories > Scopes > Rifle Scopes